A robust ensemble framework for helmet usage classification in real-world scenarios

 Abstract

-The application of machine learning models in the analysis of helmet-related images has yielded remarkable results in identifying and classifying helmet wearing behaviors.
-Previous research has used several pretrained models to predict proper or improper helmet use, achieving the highest accuracy of 98.61% on the Helmet Wearing Image Dataset (2024), a newly introduced dataset designed to improve the ability to classify helmet wearing behaviors.
-This study aims to improve the prediction performance on helmet datasets by leveraging state-of-the-art deep learning models combined with ensemble techniques.
-Using ResNet-50, MobileNetV2, and EfficientNet-B0 models, the proposed EnsemHelmet Framework uses soft voting ensemble to optimize the classification results, achieving an outstanding accuracy of 99.18% on the experimental dataset.
+The application of machine learning models in the analysis of helmet-related images has yielded remarkable results in identifying and classifying helmet-wearing behaviours.
+Previous research has employed several pretrained models to predict proper or improper helmet use, achieving high accuracy on the Helmet Wearing Image Dataset (2024), a newly introduced dataset designed to enhance classification capabilities.
+This study aims to improve prediction performance on helmet datasets by leveraging state-of-the-art deep learning models and ensemble techniques.
+Using ResNet-50, MobileNetV2, and EfficientNet-B0 models, the proposed EnsemHelmet Framework uses a soft voting ensemble to optimise the classification results, achieving an outstanding accuracy of 99.24% on the experimental dataset.
 The results demonstrate the potential of ensemble learning to achieve high performance.
-This study not only improves the accuracy of the helmet wearing recognition system but also highlights the effectiveness of ensemble techniques in optimizing performance on real-world datasets.
+This study not only improves the accuracy of the helmet-wearing recognition system but also highlights the effectiveness of ensemble techniques in optimizing performance on real-world datasets.

 Article Details